Ringling Bros. and Barnum & Bailey Circus: Feld family

-In the 1980s, Ringling sued the American Broadcasting Company for airing a Schoolhouse Rock! episode titled "The Greatest Show On Earth", later known as "The Weather Show" due to the circus' slogan being used as a title for that episode.

 By May 1980, the company expanded to three circuses by adding the one-ring International Circus Festival of Monte Carlo that debuted in Japan and Australia.
 The Felds bought the circus back in 1982 less Circus World.
 Irvin Feld died in 1984 and the company has since been run by Kenneth.

-In 1990, the Seminole Gulf Railway (who took over the rail line serving the Venice facility in 1987) could no longer support the show's train cars, which led the combined circus to move its winter base to the Florida State Fairgrounds in Tampa.
+In 1990, the Seminole Gulf Railway, who took over the rail line serving the Venice facility in 1987, could no longer support the show's train cars, which led the combined circus to move its winter base to the Florida State Fairgrounds in Tampa.
 In 1993, the clown college was moved from the Venice Arena to Baraboo, Wisconsin.
 In 1995, the company founded the Center for Elephant Conservation (CEC).

 Clair George has testified in court that he worked as a consultant in the early 1990s for Kenneth Feld and the Ringling Brothers and Barnum & Bailey Circus.
-He was involved in the surveillance of Janice Pottker (a journalist who was writing about the Feld family) and of various animal rights groups such as PETA.
+He was involved in the surveillance of Janice Pottker, a journalist who was writing about the Feld family, and of various animal rights groups such as PETA.